 Los Angeles, CA 90016

 Footnotes:1.
-The company represents that it offers a limited lifetime warranty on its faucets, but a careful reading reveals that it is actually a 5-year warranty that does not apply to "the replacement of components where damage is caused by . . . lime scale [or] aggressive water conditions. . ."
+The company claims to offer a limited lifetime warranty on its faucets, but a careful reading reveals that it is actually a 5-year warranty that does not apply to "the replacement of components where damage is caused by . . . limescale [or] aggressive water conditions. . ."
 We are not certain what constitutes an "aggressive water condition", the term is new to us.2.
 The Alfi warranty appears to offer a lifetime guarantee on finishes to the original buyer, but the language is ambiguous.